sharetribe/flex-docs/src/docs/concepts-extended-data/extended-data-introduction/index.md

 If you’ve used Sharetribe Go, you might be familiar with custom listing and user fields, which are fields with limited customizability.
-Extended data is the Flex-equivalent, but without the constraints of predetermined functionality: it’s listing and user fields on steroids.
+Extended data is the Sharetribe-equivalent, but without the constraints of predetermined functionality: it’s listing and user fields on steroids.
 Extended data can be customized to different use-cases to fit your exact
 needs: in addition to collecting the information you need from your